Pi Day - March 14

 To help memorize the digits of Pi, some math lovers use this MIT cheer that's actually a mnemonic to assist with recall efforts.

 Geek Note MIT's mascot is the beaver, "because they're Nature's engineers."
 (At least that's what I read from a blog post by an alumnus of Massachusetts Institute of Technology.)
-When my dad attended MIT, they didn't have any sports teams.
+When my dad attended MIT, he didn't play on any sports teams.

 But maybe they had a chess team ...